OzanOcak/my-next-app/README.md

 git push origin products-page
 ```

+then there will be pull request for master(main) branch by clicking compare&pull,
+create pull reques after first push
-then there will be pull request for master(main) branch by clicking compare&pull, this will create another url for the branch, and it will be ready to merge in github
+this will create another url for the branch, and it will be ready to merge in github